SFDO-Tooling/CumulusCI/docs/github_actions.rst

 But replace ``USERNAME`` with your github username, ``TOKEN`` with the Personal Access Token you just created, and ``EMAIL`` with your email address.
-Finally, click the â€œAdd secretâ€ button to save the secret.
+Finally, click the "Add secret" button to save the secret.